th-in-gs/SwitchDualShockAdapter/doc/Log 2.md

 env.AddBuildMiddleware(skip_file, "*/lib/v-usb/*.asm")

 # Make sure V-USB can find its config file, which we've placed inside the
-# top-level include folder.
+# top-level include folder, and header files in the v-usb library directory.
 def add_usbdrv_include(node):
     return env.Object(
         node,
-        CFLAGS=env["CFLAGS"] + ["-Iinclude"],
+        CFLAGS=env["CFLAGS"] + ["-Iinclude", "-Ilib/v-usb"],
-        ASFLAGS=env["ASFLAGS"] + ["-Iinclude"],
+        ASFLAGS=env["ASFLAGS"] + ["-Iinclude", "-Ilib/v-usb"],
     )
 env.AddBuildMiddleware(add_usbdrv_include, "*/lib/v-usb/*.[chS]")
 ```

 What this is doing is adding two hooks to the PlatformIO build process.
-The first will cause it to skip any 'asm' files in the `usbdrv` folder, the second will cause it to add `-Iinclude` to the compiler flags for C or assembly files in the `usbdrv` folder.
+The first will cause it to skip any 'asm' files in the `usbdrv` folder, the second will cause it to add `"-Iinclude"` to the compiler flags for C or assembly files in the `usbdrv` folder.

+You might notice that I've also sneaked in an exter `-I` argument there: `"-Ilib/v-usb"`.
+That's going to be necessary later when we're trying to use the `osctune.h` header later.

 The only thing remaining to do is to tell PlatformIO to actually use our Python file.